benjaminweymouth/WealthSimpleCaseStudy/README.md

 -ETF Performance

-the conclusion that we can draw is that WealthSimple is
+the conclusion that we can draw is that WealthSimple is doing well in it's own right, and it achieving a

 * How is your company performing relative to competitors in the same domain?